Saraburi province: Local government

 The non-municipal areas are administered by 70 Subdistrict Administrative Organizations - SAO (ongkan borihan suan tambon).

 Transport

 Rail

 Saraburi's main station is Saraburi Railway Station.
 There is a major rail junction at Kaeng Khoi Junction.

 Road

-Saraburi can be reached on Phahonyothin Road (Thailand Route 1).
-Mittraphap Road (Thailand Route 2) is a main road in the northeastern region.
+Saraburi can be reached via Phahonyothin Road (Highway 1).
+Mittraphap Road (Highway 2), a main road in the northeastern region.
 It has a beginning here which is a route that separates from the right side of Phahonyothin Road.

 Health

 The main hospital of Saraburi is Saraburi Hospital, operated by the Ministry of Public Health.

-Human achievement index 2017
+Human achievement index 2022

 Since 2003, United Nations Development Programme (UNDP) in Thailand has tracked progress on human development at sub-national level using the Human achievement index (HAI), a composite index covering all the eight key areas of human development.
 National Economic and Social Development Board (NESDB) has taken over this task since 2017.